-Suffice to say, my first-ever aura-reading experience was pretty spot on.
-Curious to learn more about all things auras—what even is an aura, and what do the colors signify?—I called upon Michaela, as well as Mama Medicine founder Deborah Hanekamp, who reads auras as part of her healing offerings, to clear things up.
+Suffice it to say, my first aura-reading experience was pretty spot on.
+Curious to learn more about all things auras (like what an aura really is, and what the colors signify), I called upon Firester, as well as Mama Medicine founder Deborah Hanekamp, who reads auras as part of her healing offerings, to clear things up.
 Color me intrigued.

-Hanekamp adds, “Just like we have a physical body, we also have an energetic body.
-The aura is then the energy that we radiate.”
-This explains why you can pick up on a person’s vibe just by being in the same room, and you can literally feel when some is staring at you so you turn around.
-“Their energy is being sent to your energy, so you feel it,” she says.
+Hanekamp adds that an aura is "the energy that we radiate" and encapsulates the unique energetic counterpart to our physical body.
+This explains why you may be able to pick up on a person’s vibe just by being in the same room as they are, or you might be able to feel when someone is staring at you from the back or side, even if you can't see them.
+"Their energy is being sent to your energy, so you feel it," says Hanekamp.

 What do the different aura colors mean?

-“The vibe for yellow is inquisitive, busy, and curious,” Michaela says.
-“You always see a little to do list in their head.
+“The vibe for yellow is inquisitive, busy, and curious,” Firester says.
+“You always see a little to-do list in their head.
 They’re very scheduled.”
-Yellow people also love immersing themselves in practical forms of art such as baking, interior design, and sewing.
-You’ll often see them in jobs like therapists, directors, and accountants.
-And when it comes to working out, they love things with form like yoga and Pilates.
+Yellow people also love immersing themselves in practical forms of art, such as baking, interior design, and sewing.
+These folks are often therapists, directors, and accountants.
+And when it comes to working out, they love things with clear structure and form like yoga and Pilates.

-Michaela sees a green aura as as super intelligent visionaries who are very innovative and driven by logic.
+Firester sees a green aura as reflecting intelligent visionaries who are very innovative and driven by logic.
 “They exist in their own reality,” she says.
 Greens are known to be lone wolves who love being outside doing solo activities like hiking.

-Conversely, purples are creative, artistic, emotional, and intuitive.
-“Spiritual evolution is big for them,” Michaela says.
-“They have an It factor.”
-This helps explain why many artists, like Prince and Lady Gaga, have big, purple auras.
+Purples are creative, artistic, emotional, and intuitive.
+“Spiritual evolution is big for them,” Firester says.
+“They have an 'It' factor.”
+This helps explain why many artists, like Prince and Lady Gaga, have big purple auras.

 “Red is focused more on the material realm,” Hanekemp says.
 “They aren't just thinking about things but are actually doing them.”

 Blue auras are the total opposite of reds; they have a compassionate vibe but don’t like being in the spotlight.
-Blues are the selfless healers of the world—think nurses, teachers, and caregivers, Michaela says, emphasizing that they tend to be empaths who absorb and feel other people’s emotions as their own.
-And they’re not huge fans of working out, so doing low-impact things like walking (which does count as exercise, BTW!) is best for them.
+Blues are the selfless healers of the world—think nurses, teachers, and caregivers, Firester says, emphasizing that they tend to be empaths who absorb and feel other people’s emotions as their own.
+And they’re not huge fans of working out, so doing low-impact things, like walking (which does count as exercise, BTW) is best for them.

 Peachy, sunset colors